Client Development & Integration

 Voice Integration

-For voice-first clients, use POST /api/v1/audio/transcribe to convert speech to text.
+Use POST /api/v1/audio/transcribe to convert speech to text.